snap-stanford/snap-python/doc/source/reference/GetMxSccSz.rst

 - *GetMxSccSz*: double (output)
     The fraction of nodes in the largest strongly connected component of a graph.

-The following example shows how to calculate PageRank scores for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to calculate the size of the maximum strongly connected component for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap